ryanfreckleton/thinkgraph/README.markdown

 #### Hello World ####

-Here's a basic use of graphthink to create an "evaporating cloud" diagram.
+Here's a basic use of thinkgraph to create an "evaporating cloud" diagram.

     # hello.tkg
     1. Try new things